Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Introduction

-In the present work, we show that despite the relevance of the geometric approach, its performance out of its expected range of validity is worst than the perturbative approach derived in Ref.~\cite{bonancca2018minimal} for fast but weak processes.
-Taking driven Brownian motion in the overdamped regime as a benchmark test, we compare the performance of exact and approximate optimal protocols obtained from either Ref.~\cite{bonancca2018minimal} or the geometric approach.
-Our extensive numerical analysis shows a clear advantage of the former perturbative formulation in describing the optimal energetic cost far from equilibrium within a range of experimentally relevant values of the parameters involved.
-Additionally, the optimal protocols provided by Ref.~\cite{bonancca2018minimal} clearly consist of continuous and smooth versions of the exact optimal protocols derived in Ref.~\cite{schmiedl2007optimal}.
-Apart from being very welcome for experimental implementations, these approximate optimal protocols show that even smooth but fast changes at the right places of the process consist a good (but unexpected) strategy of optimization far from equilibrium.
-This fact corroborates our claim that the perturbative approaches, in contrast to optimal control numerical methods, can potentially increase our physical understanding of optimal non-equilibrium processes.
+Here, we show that the perturbative approach derived in Ref.~\cite{bonancca2018minimal} performs quite well beyond its expected range of validity, while the performance of the geometric approach, despite its relevance, is generally worse in the far from equilibrium region.
+Taking driven Brownian motion in the overdamped regime as a benchmark, we compare the performance of exact and approximate optimal protocols obtained from either Ref.~\cite{bonancca2018minimal} or the geometric approach and present it using realistic numbers, motivated by current experiments.
+Our extensive numerical analysis shows a clear advantage of the perturbative formulation in describing the optimal energetic cost far from equilibrium within a range of experimentally relevant values of the parameters involved.
+Additionally, the optimal protocols of Ref.~\cite{bonancca2018minimal} clearly consist of continuous and smooth versions of the exact optimal protocols derived in Ref.~\cite{schmiedl2007optimal}.
+Therefore, in addition to being very attractive for experimental implementations, these approximate optimal protocols show that even smooth but fast changes at the right places of the process consist of a good (but unexpected) optimization strategy far from equilibrium.
+This fact supports the claim that the perturbative approaches, in contrast to optimal control numerical methods, can potentially increase our physical understanding of optimal non-equilibrium processes.